Written by Calvin on August 23, 2010/Calvin's Corner

 The Ride 2 Recovery is a non-profit organization that sponsors rides around the USA for injured military veterans.
-Ride 2 Recovery considers cycling an important part of the recovery process.
-It is something most all of the patients with mental and physical disabilities can participate in, and it's just fun.
+Ride 2 Recover considers cycling an important part of the recovery process.
+It is something most all of the patients with mental and physical disabilities can participate in, and it’s just fun.

 The Ride 2 Recovery was in Minnesota August 23 for the Great Lakes Challenge, and I was able to offer some support.
 A bicycle mechanic can be viewed as a facilitator, a link between a machine and a person, and this aspect is clear at an event such like this.
 The bikes had to fit the rider.
 Sometimes we were asked to just change pedals.
 Sometimes more was necessary.

 I am very intrigued by the hand-crank machines.
 These were used by people without use of their legs or without legs at all.
 Nathan Hunt is now a retired Army Sergeant.
 His legs were severed in an explosion while on patrol in Bagdad, Iraq in 2008.
 At 41" tall and 165 pounds, his huge arms power a Top End Force Handcycle.

 Just grabbing the hand cycle to work on it was interesting.
 There was no good way to get the entire unit up in the air, but the drive train operates at the front end, so that was enough.